 From reservoirs to urban parks and the Peak District there's a walk suitable for every dog.

-With the news that Manchester was crowned one of the best cities to have a dog, we thought we’d share some great walks for your four-legged friends.
+Back in 2021 Manchester was crowned one of the best cities to have a dog, so we thought we’d share some great walks for your four-legged friends.

 Manchester’s Finest